sliabhluachra/ProjectDenis/README.md

 + Added GoatCounter, a privacy-oriented analytics app, to check on basic visitor stats.

 v.1.0.5
-+ Tune DB updated to 2024-08-13
++ Tune DB updated to 2024-08-13.

 v.1.0.4
-+ Tweaks to UI elements after tests in more browsers
++ Tweaks to UI elements after tests in more browsers.

 v.1.0.3
-+ Tune DB updated to 2024-07-27
++ Tune DB updated to 2024-07-27.

 v.1.0.2
 + Popover card tweaks to improve mobile experience.